 There are 5 basic tastes: sweet, sour, salty, bitter, and ‘umami’.
 Monosodium glutamate or ‘MSG’ is a food additive responsible for the umami taste.

 You may have heard of MSG being referred to as the ‘flavour enhancer”.
-This is because the umami taste tends to also enhance the palatability and overall flavour intensity of food it is added to.
+This is because the umami taste tends to also enhance the palatability and overall flavour intensity of the food it is added to.

 What is it?

 Glutamate is a non-essential amino acid.
-This does not mean that we don’t need it – it means that the human body can make glutamate itself if/when needed, as well as obtaining it from the diet.
+This does not mean that we don’t need it – it means that the human body can make glutamate itself if needed, as well as obtaining it from the diet.
 It is required for normal human physiological function.

 The glutamate part of MSG comes from glutamic acid which is a common amino acid.
 Remember: amino acids are simply the building blocks of protein.
 All proteins are made up of strings of amino acids linked together.